Skip to main contentAccessibility Statement

 • directly related to the development

-• fairly and reasonably related in scale and kind to the development
+• fairly and reasonably related in scale and nature to the development

 • education

-• libraries and
+• libraries

 • digital infrastructure services

-To request a copy of this document please email [email protected].
+To request a copy of this document, please email [email protected].

 Infrastructure Funding Statement